Paper Pieced Flying Geese: A Beginner's Guide to Perfect Points

 Occasionally, you can do the same with paper pieced patterns.

-Using the same Flying Geese Trio pattern for 5 different fabric piecing optionsFrom left to right, as pieced in this tutorial, chevrons, bigger chevrons, substituting an uncut patch into the design for the first Goose, and finally for the last Goose
+Using the same Flying Geese Trio pattern for 5 different fabric piecing optionsFrom left to right, as pieced in this tutorial, chevrons, bigger chevrons, substituting an uncut patch into the design for the top Goose, and finally for the bottom Goose

 With the two options on the far right, I'd cut those solid patches an extra 1/4" wider than the required unfinished patch.